Raykosan/ComfyUI_RaykoStudio/README.md

 ### 🌐 Civitai Metadata Integration (Info Popup)
 - **Instant Info** - Click the `ℹ️` icon on any LoRA row to open a detailed popup.
-- **Fetch from Civitai** - Automatically fetches the model's true name, description, and tags directly from Civitai using the file's SHA256 hash.
+- **Fetch from Civitai** - Automatically fetches the model's true name, description, and tags directly from Civitai.
 - **Getting metadata** - If no data is found, click the **🌐 Fetch from Civitai** button.
    - *Note: The node calculates the SHA256 hash of the `.safetensors` file and queries the Civitai API.
 This may take a few seconds on the first run.*
 - **Local Caching** - Fetched metadata is saved locally in the `rayko_lora_data` folder.
 Subsequent views are instant and require no internet connection.